-Learn the secret to creating the most flavorful, authentic Baba Ganoush!
-It’s made FIVE simple Ingredients.
-This Middle Eastern Eggplant Dip is full of flavor, complexity and depth and you’ll love yourself for making it!
-It is that good!
-Gluten-free, low-carb, keto & vegan!.
+Learn the secret to creating the BEST, most authentic Baba Ganoush!
+Made with only FIVE simple ingredients, this Middle Eastern Eggplant Dip is full of flavor, complexity and depth.
+Gluten-free, low-carb, keto & vegan!

 An awake heart is like a sky that pours light. ―